Rebornify/study-buddy/README.md

 6. Type your questions or messages in the input box and press Enter to send

 7. The AI assistant will provide responses based on the uploaded study materials

+8. Previous conversations will be displayed, allowing you to resume a conversation by clicking on the corresponding button

 ## Contributing